ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-us.md

 ![Kubeseal SealedSecret schema](images/kubeseal-schema.png)

-As you can see in the schema, a `sealed-secrets-controller` run in the Kubernetes cluster.
-He listens when a new `SealedSecret` object appears, unsealed it (thanks to known certificates) and create a Kubernetes secret in the same namespace as the SealedSecret.
+As you can see in the schema, a `sealed-secrets-controller` runs in the Kubernetes cluster.
+He listens when a new `SealedSecret` object appears, unseals it (thanks to known certificates) and creates a Kubernetes secret in the same namespace as the SealedSecret.

 > [!primary]
 >